kumarsaurabh20/nextGenBiosensors/README.md

 A data management and data analysis pipeline for microarrays and metagenomics based experiments

-Microaquadt installation after git, ruby and rails setup
+nextGenBiosensors app installation after git, ruby and rails setup
 ----------------------------------------------------------
 (for every new installation we need to install all gems with in the project folder.)